irina-sheveliova/CFG-Job-tracker/README.md

 ## To run tests
+Please run the backend unit tests locally, with local host.
-In the respective api and client folders, you can run:
+To run tests in the respective api and client folders, you can enter the command:

 ```bash
 npm test